Khaled-AlAsadi/job-match/README.md

 ### Color Scheme

-The navbar and footer has the backgroudcolor (`#333333`) which is black grey.
+The navbar and footer has the backgroud color (`#333333`) which is black grey.

-The delete buttons has the red backgroudcolor.
+The delete buttons has the red backgroud color.

-The add and confirmation buttons has light blue backgroudcolor.
+The add and confirmation buttons has light blue backgroud color.

-The edit buttons has grey backgroudcolor.
+The edit buttons has grey backgroud color.

 The cards has a white background.

 ### Wireframes